Kwpolska/pkgbuilder/docs/index.rst

     The current version on your system can be checked by running `pkgbuilder -v`.

+    Most of the documentation is likely compatible with previous releases of the |version| series.

 PKGBUILDer is an AUR helper, i.e. an application which builds AUR packages.
 It can be used in conjunction with pacman (with a special script).
 It uses various techniques to automatize the process as